openhab/openhab-addons/bundles/org.openhab.binding.hdpowerview/README.md

 | repeaterRssi   | Number:Power             | Received Signal Strength Indicator for Repeater |

 Please note that RSSI values will only be updated upon manual request by a `REFRESH` command (e.g. in a rule).

+The channels `secondary` and `vane` only provide useful data if the shade physically supports such channels.
+The binding queries the shade capabilities if they would support such channels, and if necessary it creates those channels automatically.
+The remainin channels in the above table always provide useful data, so they are always created.

 ### Channels for Repeaters (Thing type `repeater`)